Didier Coeurnelle (Belgium, Brussels).

 Maria Entraigues Abramson (USA California, Mountain View)

-Maria is currently Global Outreach Coordinator for the SENS Research Foundation (https://www.sens.org/about-us/staff/) co-founded by Dr. Aubrey de Grey.
-She’s been part of SRF since its founding days and before that, part of Methuselah Foundation (co-founded by Dave Gobel and Aubrey de Grey).
+Maria is currently Director of Outreach for the SENS Research Foundation (https://www.sens.org/about-us/staff/) co-founded by Dr. Aubrey de Grey.
+She’s been part of SRF since its founding days and before that, with Methuselah Foundation (co-founded by Dave Gobel and Aubrey de Grey).

 Maria is a radical-change believer and spends her multifaceted life working on facilitating disruptive change to help the world.
 You can find her giving a scientific talk, singing live for thousands of people, composing and acting for a Hollywood film, doing music journalism, or flying an airplane -but her main goal in life is to make sure one day aging doesn’t mean to get sick.